SESMG/SESMG/docs/getting_started/how_to_use.rst

 =================================================

 Within this sheet, the sources of the energy system are defined.
-Properties with the addition "PV ONLY" have only to be defined if the parameter "technology" is set on "photovoltaic", if the parameter is "solar_thermal_flat_plate" or "CSP" the properties with the addition "Solar Heat" have to be filled.
+Properties with the addition "PV ONLY" have only to be defined if the parameter "technology" is set on "photovoltaic", if the parameter "technology" is "solar_thermal_flat_plate" or "CSP" the properties with the addition "Solar Heat" have to be filled.

 - **label**: Unique designation of the source.
 The following format is recommended: "ID_energy sector_source".